jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 deploy the experiment (or roll it out to the participants) we have to use Python.
 It's reasonable to wonder why we suddenly have so many different programming languages and why simply writing the experiment in jsPsych is not sufficient.
-(You may wonder why, for instance, you can open the HTML file which has the jsPsych experiment written out but this is not reasonable

 The broad answer for why two different parts are required relates to the first section, where I said that there are two parts to a